 They once again told me about the missing part, which is from the cab to the slap — this time with a bit more details.

 “Why did I take so much?
 It is something in me.
-I always like to take a lot from everything” [psychoactive substance wise], self-reflecting out loud.
+I always like to take enough from everything” [psychoactive substance wise], self-reflecting out loud.
+Then again, I do have quite the high tolerance.

 “And with all I have done in my life, that means I’m really crazy in the head”, proceeding with the introspection.
-I recall thinking of the large number of psychedelic trips I had already taken since I was 19 up until that point in time.
+I recall thinking of the large number of psychedelic trips I had already taken since 19 years of age and up until that point in time.
 Interestingly, I do know the exact number as I have been noting them down in multiple notebooks throughout the years.
 All I could say for now is that it’s not a two-digit figure.

 “Yes you are.
 And that’s fine, it’s OK,” she comforted me.